List of boxing triple champions: List of men's triple champions

 The following is a list of triple champions who have held titles from one or more of the "Big Four" organizations (WBA, WBC, IBF, WBO) and The Ring.

 WBA has four recognized world champions, Super, Undisputed, Unified and Regular.
 The highest tier title is considered the primary champion of the division.
 Only boxers who are in the primary champion lineage are listed.

+The ranking of WBA's primary champions are as follows: